elsiehupp/wikiteam/README.md

 MediaWiki Scraper requires [Python 3.8](https://www.python.org/downloads/release/python-380/) or later (less than 4.0), but you may be able to get it run with earlier versions of Python 3.
 On recent versions of Linux and macOS Python 3.8 should come preinstalled, but on Windows you will need to install it from [python.org](https://www.python.org/downloads/release/python-380/).

 MediaWiki Scraper has been tested on Linux, macOS, Windows and Android.
-If you are connecting to Linux or macOS via `ssh`, you can continue using the `bash` or `zsh` command prompt in the same terminal, but if you are starting in a desktop environment and don't already have a preferred Terminal environment you can try one of the following.
+If you are connecting to Linux or macOS via ssh, you can continue using the bash or zsh command prompt in the same terminal, but if you are starting in a desktop environment and don't already have a preferred Terminal environment you can try one of the following.

 > **NOTE:** You may need to update and pre-install dependencies in order for MediaWiki Scraper to work properly.
 Shell commands for these dependencies appear below each item in the list.
 (Also note that while installing and running MediaWiki Scraper itself should not require administrative priviliges, installing dependencies usually will.)